 You can define specific display conditions for your ads to target them to specific content in your frontend.
 These display conditions include, for example, tags, categories, taxonomies, authors, URL parameters, or the age of the post.
 Here you can find all available display conditions at a glance.

-There are multiple names for this kind of technique, like passback or backfill ads.
+There are multiple names for this kind of technique, like house ads, passback ads, or backfill ads.
 Fallback ads don’t have restrictive visitor or display conditions and show up if none of the priory ads from a group match.
 This tutorial explains how to configure ad setups with fallback ads.

 The prefix of IDs (and also classes) given to elements generated by Advanced Ads.
 By default, the ID prefix consists of the first 5 letters of your URL.
 It can be changed at Advanced Ads > Settings > General > ID prefix.